qubeio/tha-argocd/BOOTSTRAP.md

 2. Commit and push to Gitea
 3. The app-of-apps will automatically deploy it

-### To modify bootstrap behavior:
+### To modify bootstrap manifests:
-1. Edit files in `bootstrap-manifests/`
+1. Edit files in `applications/fleet-manager/` (repository-secret.yaml, fleet-manager-project.yaml, app-of-apps.yaml)
 2. Commit and push to Gitea
-3. The gitops-bootstrap Application will sync the changes
+3. For existing clusters, manually apply changes with `kubectl apply -f`
+4. For new clusters, the bootstrap process will use the updated manifests

 ## Access Information